derpicated/dynamic_network_of_speakers/docs/topic_specification.md

 This is a global topic listing.
 All the headers are a topic that will follow after the [Root topic](#root-topic)

-### request
+### Request

-The request topis is a topic where all the request to devices are handled.
+The request topic is a topic where all the requests to devices are handled.

-- `request`: Request topic to request data e.g. `request/online`.
-- `request/online`: request a message form all the online users.
-The message payload is the topic location to respond to?
+- `request/online`: Request a message from all the online devices, the message payload is the topic location to respond to.
+The preferred location for the answer would be `info/client/online`.
-- `request/distance/object_id`: request the distance from all devices from the object.
+- `request/distance/objectid`: Request the distance from all devices relative to the object [objectid].
+Payload is topic to publish to.
+If a location is unknown to a device, they don't respond.
-- [something for devices relative to object]
+- `request/updated/rwf`: Request all devices to update their Relative Weight Factor for all their designated objects.
+All the devices will use the `request/distance/objectid` request for an update.
+This command can be used be a device, but this will usually be the website.

-### client
+### Client

 The client topic is for sending client specific data.

+`client/speakes/clientid/objectid/`: This is used to send device specific details concerning the relative distance from a virtual object.
+I.e. the website will send the data belonging to the device.

-For speakers the topic: `client/speakers/clientname` is used.
-The payload in the form of a JSON string (more information possible):
+The data is in the from of a JSON string. (more information possible):

 ```
 {
-  "clientname": {
+  "clientid": {
-    "object_id": {
+    "objectid": {
-      "length": 0,
+      "distance": 0,
       "angle": 0
     },
-    "object_id2": {
+    "objectid2": {
-      "length": 0,
+      "distance": 0,
       "angle": 0
     }
   }
 }
 ```

-### Status
+### Info

-A general status topic.
+A general information topic.

+#### Music status

-- `status/time/position`: The position of the song in the time?
-If send, the speaker will adapt. if not time when it needs to play, value will be 0.
+- `info/music/time/position`: The position of the song in the time.
+If send, the speaker will adapt their time to this value.
+If a speaker gets the play command but doesn't know the time, a value of `0` will be used. [in `sec` format or `mm:ss`, not yet decided]
-- `status/music`: the state of the playing music. [`play`/`p`] / [`s`/`stop`] in `sec` format or `mm:ss`
+- `info/music/status`: the state of the playing music. [`play`/`p`] / [`s`/`stop`] If a speaker joins, they will wait for a command before they start doing anything.

-### Information

-A general Information topic.

-- `Information/music/stream`: contains the stream to the music file, if applicable.
+- `info/music/stream`: Contains the stream to the music file, if applicable.
+[A test will tell whether or not this will be used.]
+- `info/music/volume`: The master volume.
+This value will be of a value between `100` or `0`.
+[For now just use `100` as the value.
+This could later be in a request format to the website]

+#### Device status

+- `info/client/online`: If a clients comes online, it will post its `clientid`.
+- `info/client/offline`: If a client goes offline, it will post its `clientid`.

 # General notes

-Some general notes/facts.
+- Client name - Speaker: The name for a speaker will be in the form of `speak_xxx`, where XXX is a random number.
+The maximal value of this random number is: `999`.
+Make sure that the devices can connect with its clientname.
+If not, that name already could be in use.
 - An MQTT client can create topic strings of up to 65535 bytes.
-- Payload size was 280MB?
+- The maximal MQTT payload size is: `xxx xx` [280MB?]
+- Parts between `[]` or the use of `*` after a sentence in this document usually mean that information needs to be added.
+Or that clarification is needed.